 - Vitamin C, one of the best-established neurological functions of vitamin C is in the regulation of neurotransmitter biosynthesis such as dopamine, adrenaline, and noradrenaline.
 Individuals who have vitamin C deficiency often report feeling both depressed and fatigued.
 Conversely, studies of hospitalised patients who often have lower than normal vitamin C levels have found a significant improvement in mood after receiving vitamin C supplementation.
 But vitamin C supplements might help improve mood even for people who aren’t known to have low vitamin C levels, as demonstrated by several studies.
 One study of high school students indicated that vitamin C supplementation lowered anxiety levels, while other studies have shown overall mood-elevating effects, including the reduction of anger.

-NeuroVance FocusTM, a unique blend of the above scientifically endorsed plant-based ingredients, has been developed by The Medical Nutritional Institute to improve mental and cognitive functioning safely and effectively.
-The individual ingredients (Rhodiola rosea, inositol, magnesium, vitamin C, vitamin D3 and zinc) target multiple biological pathways recognised to reduce stress, improve concentration, cognition, and focus and promote calmness in both children and adults.
-As an assistive therapy, NeuroVance FocusTM can therefore help to improve cognition, concentration, brain function, and focus as well as assist you and your child in reaching your full potential.
+NeuroVance Focus™, a unique blend of the above scientifically endorsed plant-based ingredients, has been developed by The Medical Nutritional Institute to improve neurological and immunological functioning safely and effectively.
+NeuroVance Focus™ is a unique blend of plant derived (phytochemical) ingredients with vitamins and minerals target multiple biological pathways recognised to reduce stress improve concentration, cognition, and focus and promote calmness in both children and adults.
+As an assistive therapy, NeuroVance Focus™ can therefore help to improve cognition, concentration, brain function, and focus as well as assist you and your child in reaching your full potential.

 What is immunity?